 How to Get an Infant Passport

-Despite living in the digital age, the US passport application is still a process that needs the actual physical attendance of both the parents and the child.
+Despite living in the digital age, a U.S. passport application is still a process that needs the actual physical attendance of both the parents and the child.
 While admittedly a little tedious, some careful planning can definitely ease the entire process for you and your baby.

 Getting Baby’s Passport Photo

-Now that you know the answer to the question: “can a baby travel without a passport?”, it’s on to the next challenge; getting that perfect picture for their passport!
+Now that you know the answer to the question: “can a baby travel without a passport?”, it’s on to the next challenge; getting that perfect picture for your baby’s passport!

-Just like with passports for adults, the list of requirements for a passport picture is intense.
+Just like with passports for adults, the list of requirements for baby passport photos is intense.
 The picture must be clear, without glasses, on a plain white or off-white background, and be taken within the last 6 months.
-Of course, it goes without saying that social media filters are a big no-no, as are selfies.

 Of course, the most challenging part is photographing your baby alone with nobody else in the picture.
 If you’re handy with a camera, click a quick snap at home or download an app to guide you through the process.
 Otherwise, drive to your local CVS or Walgreens for a photography session with printing too.